Why we developed a new guidance

 Packaging, cultivation and production are the areas that have the biggest impact during a product’s journey from farm to store.
 The requirements are therefore focused on these three areas.

 For environment, this resulted in the following specification of the requirements:

-- For Cultivation and Production, the most significant areas are

-  energy/climate impact, water use, biodiversity, chemical use and waste.

-  These factors have been indicative for the benchmarking/auditing

-  certifications with environmental requirements that Intertek has carried out

-  on our behalf in the beverage industry.
+- For Cultivation and Production, the most significant areas are energy/climate impact, water use, biodiversity, chemical use and waste.
+These factors have been indicative for the benchmarking/auditing certifications with environmental requirements that Intertek has carried out on our behalf in the beverage industry.

-  - The packaging accounts for the largest part of the total climate footprint

-  of products.
-The climate footprint of packaging is therefore a separate

-  criterion when qualifying for Sustainable Choice.
+- The packaging accounts for the largest part of the total climate footprint of products.
+The climate footprint of packaging is therefore a separate criterion when qualifying for Most Sustainable Beverages.

-  The environmental/climate footprint of transportation is small compared to

-  cultivation, production and packaging.
-Despite this, we still envisage that

-  the environment and climate impact of transportation could be a worthy

-  criterion to include going forward, if we are able to obtain qualitative

-  data on emissions from the various means of transport linked to the product
+The environmental/climate footprint of transportation is small compared to cultivation, production and packaging.
+Despite this, we still envisage that the environment and climate impact of transportation could be a worthy criterion to include going forward, if we are able to obtain qualitative data on emissions from the various means of transport linked to the product in question.

-  in question.

 For social responsibility, the requirement areas are the same as in Systembolaget’s risk analysis.
 These are based on the Code of Conduct from amfori BSCI that we have committed to follow and include these areas: